Lecture 11: Decorator Pattern - Weapon Systems

 ๐Ÿ“ Continuing WeaponConfig.cs

-Add these properties and IWeapon implementation to WeaponConfig from Slide 13.
+Add these properties and IWeapon implementation to WeaponConfig from Slide 14.

-public float Rate { get { return rate; } }
+public float Rate { get { return rate; } } - Property getter.
+The private rate field is set in Inspector; this property exposes it as the IWeapon interface requires.

-ScriptableObject Benefit: Create weapon configs as assets, configure in Inspector without code!
+ScriptableObject Benefit - Create weapon configs as assets, configure in Inspector without code!

 ๐Ÿ’ป Weapon - The Component